 Our aim is to educate you on local and global issues, so that you continue to be an active global citizen after your program, helping to fulfil our mission of building a global network of people united by their passion to make a difference.

-We work to safeguard the sea turtles and their breeding sites along the coast of Greece by supporting ARCHELON’s efforts.
-This is done by protecting nests, monitoring turtle activity, collecting data, and excavating nests.
+We work to safeguard the loggerhead sea turtles and their breeding sites and green turtles and their foraging sites along the coast of Greece by supporting Wildlife Sense’s efforts.
+This is done by protecting nests, monitoring turtle activity, collecting data, excavating nests and monitoring seagrass and surveying to record changes.
 During these activities, you’ll have the opportunity to share your knowledge with international tourists and members of the local community – assisting with developing the awareness of sea turtles.

 We assist in the conservation of endangered sea turtles and address many of the UN Sustainable Development Goals, such as Goal 14: Life Below Water, Goal 15: Life On Land, Goal 17: Partnerships For Goals, and Goal 11: Sustainable Cities And Communities.

-1. Support ARCHELON in documenting nesting activities for the largest loggerhead nesting site in the Mediterranean.
+1. Support Wildlife Sense in documenting nesting activities for a loggerhead nesting site in the Mediterranean.
 This can provide evidence of the importance of continued protection of this endangered species and its ecosystem.

-2. Contribute to the efforts of our local partner ARCHELON to make Kyparissia Bay a marine-protected area.
+3. Contribute to the efforts of our local partner Wildlife Sense to protect marine animals in Kefalonia.